isomerpages/moe-punggolsec/_academic-subjects/Mathematics.md

-The Mathematics Peer Tutoring Programme provides a platform for our Secondary Two Express students who demonstrate higher abilities in Mathematics, to tutor Secondary One Express students.
+The Mathematics Peer Tutoring Programme provides a platform for  Secondary Two Express students who demonstrate higher abilities in Mathematics, to tutor Secondary One Express students.

 During these sessions, the identified peer tutors will guide their juniors in completing Mathematics worksheets.
 This programme provides opportunities for collaborative learning.
 In addition, peer tutors will be more confident and be instilled in our school values of propriety, righteousness and self-respect.